chughtaimh/uscis-test/README.md

 ## License

-This project is open source and available under the [MIT License](https://opensource.org/licenses/MIT).
+This project is open source and available under the [Apache-2.0 License](https://www.apache.org/licenses/LICENSE-2.0).

 ## Contact